-Getting injured in a car accident is traumatic enough.
+Getting injured in a car wreck is traumatic enough.
 A hit and run complicates the situation even more.
 If the at-fault driver flees, how do you find that person?
 If you don’t find the driver, how do you get compensated?
 If you do find the driver, how you make that person pay?

 Unfortunately, most hit and run drivers evade the law after an accident.
 Unless your injuries were extremely severe, the police will not prioritize looking for the person—and so the lawbreaker usually slips away.
 In this more common scenario, you will still likely need a personal injury attorney to work with your insurance company.